Sidney Edward Mezes: Biography

-He was born in what is now the town of Belmont, California on September 23, 1863, to a Spanish-born father and Italian-born mother.
-He graduated in 1884 from the University of California, Berkeley in engineering and was a member of the Chi Phi Fraternity.
-After returning to university, he graduated in 1890 from Harvard University, in philosophy, being awarded a doctorate there in 1893.
+He was born in what is now the town of Belmont, California, on September 23, 1863, to a Spanish-born father and Italian-born mother.
+He graduated in 1884 from the University of California, Berkeley in engineering and was a member of Chi Phi fraternity.
+After returning to university, he earned a doctorate in philosophy from Harvard University in 1893.
 From 1893 to 1894 he taught philosophy at the University of Chicago.
-From 1894 he was for, 20 years, in positions at the University of Texas, becoming a professor there in 1906.
+From 1894 he was in positions at the University of Texas for 20 years, becoming a professor there in 1906.
 From 1908 he was president of the University.

 In 1914 he became president of the College of the City of New York.
-In 1917 he was appointed as Director of the Inquiry, a think tank set up by Woodrow Wilson to study the diplomatic position that would follow a victorious end to World War I. He was part of the American Commission to Negotiate Peace at the Treaty of Versailles in 1919.
+In 1917 he was appointed as director of the Inquiry, a think tank set up by Woodrow Wilson to study the diplomatic position that would follow a victorious end to World War I. He was part of the American Commission to Negotiate Peace at the Treaty of Versailles in 1919.

 In 1896, he married Annie Olive Hunter, a sister-in-law of Edward M. House.

-He died on September 10, 1931 in Pasadena, California.
+He died on September 10, 1931, in Pasadena, California.